Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 </p>

 Solver is a _trait_ containing the methods useful to solve SAT problem encoded in CNF form.

+Similar to `Converter`, it has a private implementation `DpllSolver` which implements the methods using the DPLL algorithm.

 There are two main possibilities to solve a SAT problem instance, one is starting from the CNF form, and the other is starting directly from the expression.
 Furthermore, it is possible to solve the problem looking for all the possible solutions or only one at a time.
-In the last case the solver will convert the expression in CNF with the Converter specified before computing the solution.
+In the last case, the solver will convert the expression in CNF with the specified Converter before computing the solution.

 In order to obtain better performances and to avoid the re-computation of same expressions, the solver also makes use of